yuusheng/monoparser/packages/md-parser/README.md

 const { html, toc } = analyseArticle(content, options, true)
 ```

-If you want to use our default settings you can run
+If you want to use our default styles you can:

 ```js
 import '@monoparser/md-parser/default.css'